joshmadewell/developer-rig/README.md

 * mobile and video components

 Extension output logs can be redirected to the [Rig Console](#rig-console), a Developer Rig specific local console.

-## Getting Started in Online Mode
-If you're just getting started with Extensions and haven't going through Extension Developer Onboarding, follow the steps at the top of the documentation for Local Mode.
-Otherwise, the following guide will help you create your first Extension on Twitch and run it in the Developer Rig in Online Mode.

 #### Create an Extension on the Twitch Dev Site
 For each Extension to be tested online in the Developer Rig, a corresponding Extension needs to be created on the [Twitch Dev Site](https://dev.twitch.tv/dashboard).
 More detailed instructions to do this can be found [here](https://dev.twitch.tv/docs/extensions#creating-your-extension).
 Most fields are not relevant for the Developer Rig.
 The _Type of Extension_ is loaded into the Developer Rig, and is hence important.
 Similarly, the _Author Email_ must be correctly set and verified, before an [Extension secret](#developer-rig-configuration) can be created.